OpenEvalProject/evals/manuscripts/elife-72466/v3/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/72466/elife-72466-fig10-v3.jpg)

-**Figure 10.:** ced-6, but not ced-5 or ced-10, is required for the incorporation of autophagosomes into phagosomes.(A–C and F–H) Time-lapse image series monitoring the presence or absence of puncta (white arrows) labeled with mCherry::LGG-1 (A–C) or –2 (F–H) on C3 phagosomes (white arrowheads) and the subsequent entry of the mCherry signal into the phagosomal lumen in ced-6, ced-5, and ced-10 mutant embryos.
+**Figure 10.:** (A–C and F–H) Time-lapse image series monitoring the presence or absence of puncta (white arrows) labeled with mCherry::LGG-1 (A–C) or –2 (F–H) on C3 phagosomes (white arrowheads) and the subsequent entry of the mCherry signal into the phagosomal lumen in ced-6, ced-5, and ced-10 mutant embryos.
 DIC images mark the position of the cell corpse.
 ‘0 min’ is the moment when a nascent phagosome just seals.
 Scale bars are 2 µm.
 (D and I) The relative mCherry::LGG-1 (D) or –2 (I) signal intensity in the center of a phagosome (Y-axis) over time (in the 2 min interval) (X-axis).
 “0 min” indicates the moment when a nascent phagosome just seals.
 (D) The data for the wild-type, ced-6(n2095), ced-5(n1812), and ced-10(n1993) mutant embryos are from Figure 1E and 9(A-C), respectively.
 (I) The data for the wild-type, ced-6(n2095), ced-5(n1812), and ced-10(n1993) mutant embryos are from Figure 1H and 9(F-H), respectively.
 (Figure 10—source data 1).
 (E and J) Box-and-Whiskers plots of the relative mCherry signal intensity measured in the center of phagosomes 50 min-post the formation of nascent C3 phagosomes from 15 each of wild-type, ced-6(n2095), ced-5(n1812), and ced-10(n1993) mutant embryos.
 The red dashed lines indicate where value one is, representing no signal enrichment relative to the background signal. “***”, p < 0.001; ns, not significant, Student t-test against the wild-type samples.
 (Figure 10—source data 2).
 (K) A diagram illustrating that between the two parallel pathways that regulate the clearance of apoptotic cells, only the CED-1 pathway, but not the other pathway, plays an essential role in promoting the incorporation of autophagosomes into phagosomes.
-Blue letters in parentheses are the names of the mammalian homolog of the corresponding C. elegans proteins.Figure 10—source data 1.Figure 10 D and I.Figure 10—source data 2.Figure 10 E and F.
+Blue letters in parentheses are the names of the mammalian homolog of the corresponding C. elegans proteins.

 In ced-1, ced-6, and dyn-1 mutants, the fusion between autophagosomes and phagosomes might also be defective.
 However, the severe recruitment defects resulted in the lack of LGG-labeled puncta on phagosomal surfaces, making it difficult to evaluate whether there are additional fusion defects and how severe the fusion defects are.

 We also examined whether the pathway composed of the small GTPase CED-10 and its bipartite Guanine Nucleotide Exchange Factor (GEF) CED-5 and CED-12, which acts parallel to the CED-1 pathway in the engulfment of cell corpses, plays any role in promoting the incorporation of autophagosomes into phagosomes.
 In the ced-5(n1812) null mutant and ced-10(n1993) loss-of-function mutant embryos, due to the presence of the parallel engulfment pathways (the CED-1 and RAB-35 pathways), some C1, C2, or C3 phagosomes eventually form, although they usually suffer a severe delay, allowing the analysis of phagosome degradation (Yu et al., 2008; Yu et al., 2006; Haley et al., 2018).
 In these two mutants, the accumulation of the LGG-1 and LGG-2 signals on the surfaces of the phagosomes and the subsequent accumulation of signals inside phagosomal lumen were normal both in the time course and in the levels of signal enrichment (Figure 10B, C–E, G and H–J), indicating that both the recruitment and fusion of autophagosomes to phagosomes are normal.
 We thus conclude that, unlike the CED-1/–6 /DYN-1 pathway, the CED-5/–10 pathway is not involved in regulating the incorporation of autophagosomes to phagosomes (Figure 10K).

-## The incorporation of lysosomes into phagosomes is not significantly affected by the lack of autophagosome biogenesis
+### The incorporation of lysosomes into phagosomes is not significantly affected by the lack of autophagosome biogenesis

 The incorporation of lysosomes into phagosomes is an essential force that drives the degradation of phagosomal contents (Levin et al., 2016).
 As a portion of the autophagosomes would fuse with lysosomes and become autolysosomes that retain lysosomal features (Morishita and Mizushima, 2019), the autolysosomes might contribute to phagosome degradation by depositing lysosomal luminal proteins to the phagosomal lumen.
 To test whether this is the case, we examined whether mutations that specifically impair autophagosome biogenesis would reduce the amount or speed of the incorporation of organelles with lysosomal features into phagosomes.
 C. elegans NUC-1 is an endonuclease belonging to the DNase II family and resides in the lysosomal lumen (Wu et al., 2000; Guo et al., 2010).
 Using a NUC-1::mCherry reporter expressed in engulfing cells as a lysosomal luminal marker, we quantified the level and rate of lysosome-phagosome fusion over time.
 In wild-type embryos, in phagosomes containing cell corpses C1, C2, and C3, we observed first the attachment of NUC-1::mCherry puncta on the surfaces of phagosomes and subsequently the accumulation of the mCherry signal inside the phagosomal lumen (Figure 11A).
 This dynamic process represents the recruitment and the subsequent fusion of lysosomal particles to phagosomes, which result in the delivery of NUC-1::mCherry into the phagosomal lumen.
 We next monitored NUC-1::mCherry inside the phagosomal lumen in lgg-1(tm3489), lgg-2(tm5755), and atg-7(bp411) embryos, which are defective in the biogenesis of autophagosomes.
 In these mutants, numerous mCherry::NUC-1 puncta are enriched on the surfaces of phagosomes C1, C2, and C3 and are subsequently fused to phagosomes (Figure 11B–D).
 As a result, the accumulation of the mCherry signal is observed in the phagosomal lumen in all samples like in wild-type embryos (Figure 11B–E).
 Quantitative analysis of 15 phagosomes for each genotype found that 60 min after phagosome formation, the average folds of increase of the luminal mCherry signal over the ‘0 min’ time point in lgg-1, lgg-2, and atg-7 mutants are not significantly different from that observed from wild-type samples (Figure 11F).
 In addition, the median value of the first time point when NUC-1::mCherry signal was detected inside the phagosomal lumen was not significantly different in all four genotypes (Figure 11G).
 These data strongly suggest that the incorporation of lysosomes into phagosomes in lgg-1, lgg-2, and atg-7 mutants is as efficient as in wild-type embryos, at least within the detection range of our assay.
 Therefore, defects in the biogenesis of autophagosomes, which potentially would indirectly result in the lack of autolysosomes, do not appear to significantly affect the incorporation of lysosomes into phagosomes.

 ![Figure 11.](https://cdn.elifesciences.org/articles/72466/elife-72466-fig11-v3.jpg)

-**Figure 11.:** The time-lapse recording was conducted on phagosomes containing C1, C2, and C3 in wild-type and named mutant embryos carrying P, the lysosomal lumen reporter, and Pced-1nuc-1::mCherryγ)ced-1PH(PLC::gfp, the marker for extending pseudopods and nascent phagosomes.
+**Figure 11.:** The time-lapse recording was conducted on phagosomes containing C1, C2, and C3 in wild-type and named mutant embryos carrying Pced-1nuc-1::mCherry, the lysosomal lumen reporter, and Pced-1PH(PLCγ)::gfp, the marker for extending pseudopods and nascent phagosomes.
 (A-D) Fluorescence time-lapse images of a C3 phagosome in each strain with the indicated genotype.
 ‘0 min’ is the moment when a nascent phagosome (white arrowhead) just seals.
 Yellow arrows mark the lysosomal particles that are located on phagosomal surfaces.
 White open arrows mark the phagosomes with mCherry signals in the lumen.
 Scale bars are 2.5 µm.
 (E) The relative NUC-1::mCherry signal intensity in the center of a phagosome (Y-axis) over time (in the 2 min interval) (X-axis).
 ‘0 min’ indicates the moment when a nascent phagosome is just sealed.
 Data are from Figure 10 (A–D).
 (Figure 11—source data 1) (F) Bar graphs of the average fold-of-increase of the mCherry signal intensity at the center of phagosomal lumen 60 min-post the formation of nascent C3 phagosomes.
 Bars represent the mean, the error bars indicate standard deviation, and each dot represents a sample.
 15 phagosomes of the indicated genotype were scored.
 Student t-test of each mutant compared to the wild-type value. ns, not significant.
 (Figure 11—source data 2) (G) Bar graphs of the average time when the NUC-1::mCherry signal is first detected inside the lumen of 15 C3 phagosomes in the indicated genotypes.
 Bars represent the mean, the error bars indicate standard deviation, and each dot represents a sample.
 Student t-test of each mutant compared to the wild-type value. ns, not significant.
-(Figure 11—source data 2).Figure 11—source data 1.Figure 11E.Figure 11—source data 2.Figure 11 F and G.
+(Figure 11—source data 2).

 In the wild-type embryos that co-express the mNG::LGG-1 or –2 reporters with the NUC-1::mCherry reporter in engulfing cells, we observed that, in addition to the lysosomal particles that were mNG- but mCherry+, there were two kinds of mNG+ puncta that were recruited to phagosomal surfaces and subsequently fused to phagosomes.
 Those puncta that are not labeled with mCherry represent autophagosomes that are not fused to lysosomes; on the other hand, the mNG+ mCherry+ puncta represent autolysosomes (Figure 12A–B).
 Quantification of these two kinds of puncta on the surfaces of the C1, C2, and C3 phagosomes reveals that 40.6% and 36.5% of LGG-1+ and –2+ puncta are autolysosomes, respectively (Figure 12C).
 Whereas the LGG+ NUC-1+ autolysosomes are capable of contributing both autophagosomal and lysosomal materials to phagosomes, the LGG+ NUC-1- population of autophagosomes are likely to deliver certain autophagosome-specific material to phagosomes.

 ![Figure 12.](https://cdn.elifesciences.org/articles/72466/elife-72466-fig12-v3.jpg)

-**Figure 12.:** (A–B) DIC and fluorescence images of C2 and C3 phagosomes in wild-type embryos co-expressing P with Pced-1 nuc-1::mCherry Pced-1 mNG::lgg-1 or2.
+**Figure 12.:** (A–B) DIC and fluorescence images of C2 and C3 phagosomes in wild-type embryos co-expressing Pced-1 nuc-1::mCherry with Pced-1 mNG::lgg-1 or Pced-1 mNG::lgg-2.
 Images were captured at the indicated time point after phagosome formation (‘0 min’).
 DIC images mark the position of the cell corpse (white arrows).
-Yellow arrows, open white arrows, and white arrowheads label the GFPced-1 mNG::lgg-+ mCherry- puncta (autophagosomes), GFP- mCherry+ puncta (lysosomes), and GFP+ mCherry+ double-positive puncta (autolysosomes), respectively, on phagosomal surfaces.
+Yellow arrows, open white arrows, and white arrowheads label the GFP+ mCherry- puncta (autophagosomes), GFP- mCherry+ puncta (lysosomes), and GFP+ mCherry+ double-positive puncta (autolysosomes), respectively, on phagosomal surfaces.
 Scale bars are 2 µm.
 (C) Bar graph depicting the percentage of autolysosomes (GFP+ mCherry+ puncta) among LGG-1+ or –2+ puncta on the surface of phagosomes.
 Each sample (dot) represents the distribution of the aforementioned puncta collected from the C1, C2, and C3 phagosomes of one embryo.
 Seven embryos were scored.
 Bars and error bars represent mean and standard deviation values.
-(Figure 12—source data 1).Figure 12—source data 1.
+(Figure 12—source data 1).

-## Impairing autophagosome biogenesis results in moderate defects in phagosome acidification and the digestion of DNA from apoptotic cells
+### Impairing autophagosome biogenesis results in moderate defects in phagosome acidification and the digestion of DNA from apoptotic cells

 Acidification of the phagosomal lumen is a critical event for the degradation of phagosomal content.
 To examine whether defects in autophagosome biogenesis would affect the acidification of phagosomes, we developed an acidification reporter for the phagosomal lumen.
 This reporter, Phis-72 his-72::gfp::mCherry, expresses a HIS-72 (histone H3.3)::GFP::mCherry fusion protein in all cells (Ooi et al., 2006), including cells that undergo programmed cell death.
 We quantified the GFP/mCherry signal ratio in the phagosomal lumen over time and normalized it over the GFP/mCherry signal ratio at the ‘0 min’ time point when a nascent phagosome just formed.
 We refer to this normalized value as an ‘acidification index’.
 In a typical phagosome in a wild-type embryo, the acidification index reduces continuously from 1.0 (t = 0 min post engulfment) to 0.4 (t = 51 min) (Figure 13A and D).
 In addition, in 100% of the phagosomes (n = 6), the acidification index values at the 51 min time point are <0.6, among which in 35% of the samples, the index values are <0.4 (Figure 13E).
 On the contrary, in cup-5(n3264) mutant embryos, the acidification of the phagosomal lumen is severely defective (Figure 13B, D and E).
 The acidification index values of all the phagosomes (n = 13) at t = 51 min are >0.6, and in 53.8% of the phagosomes, the index values are >0.9, indicating a minimal reduction of the GFP signal. cup-5 encodes a lysosomal TRP channel homologous to human Mucolipin IV (Treusch et al., 2004; Campbell and Fares, 2010).
 CUP-5 and its mammalian homologs play conserved and essential roles in supporting lysosomal biogenesis and functions (Treusch et al., 2004; Campbell and Fares, 2010).
 The severe acidification defect observed here emphasizes the essential role of lysosomes for phagosome degradation.
 Compared to the cup-5 mutant embryos, in atg-7(bp411) null mutant embryos, we observed a moderate phagosome acidification defect (Figure 13C, D and E).
 The average acidification index values for wild-type, atg-7(bp411), and cup-5(n3264) mutants are 0.443, 0.679, and 0.912, respectively, at t = 51 min.
 In atg-7(bp411) mutants, the acidification index values in 69.2% of the phagosomes at t = 51 min are >0.6, yet the values of only 15.3% phagosomes are >0.9.
 This moderate defect is distinct from that observed from the cup-5 mutants.

 ![Figure 13.](https://cdn.elifesciences.org/articles/72466/elife-72466-fig13-v3.jpg)

-**Figure 13.:** (A–C) Time-lapse imaging series of phagosomes (white arrowheads in DIC images) of wild-type, cup-5, and atg-7 mutant embryos expressing P. Open white arrows depict the nuclei of engulfed cell corpses, labeled with both the GFP and mCherry markers.
+**Figure 13.:** (A–C) Time-lapse imaging series of phagosomes (white arrowheads in DIC images) of wild-type, cup-5, and atg-7 mutant embryos expressing Phis-72 his-72::gfp::mCherry.
+Open white arrows depict the nuclei of engulfed cell corpses, labeled with both the GFP and mCherry markers.
 Reduction of the GFP signal intensity over time is indicative of phagosome acidification.
 ‘0 min’ is when a phagosome is just sealed.
-Scale bars are 2 µm. (his-72 his-72::gfp::mCherryD) The acidification index curves of three phagosomes (Y-axis) over time (in the 3 min interval) (X-axis) in embryos with the labeled genotypes.
+Scale bars are 2 µm.
+(D) The acidification index curves of three phagosomes (Y-axis) over time (in the 3 min interval) (X-axis) in embryos with the labeled genotypes.
 ‘0 min’ indicates the moment when a phagosome is just sealed.
 The data of the wild-type, cup-5 (n3265), and atg-7 (bp411) are from A-C, respectively.
 (Figure 13—source data 1).
 (E) Histogram depicting the distribution of the acidification index measured at 51-min-post the formation of nascent phagosomes.
 In wild-type, cup-5 (n3265), and atg-7 (bp411) mutant embryos, 6, 12, and 12 phagosomes were scored.
-(Figure 13—source data 2).Figure 13—source data 1.Figure 13D.Figure 13—source data 2.Figure 13E.
+(Figure 13—source data 2).

 The overall phagosome degradation efficiency in wild-type and autophagy mutant embryos has been measured by the reduction of phagosomal size over time (Figure 6).
 To further evaluate the hydrolytic activities inside the phagosomal lumen in the autophagy mutant embryos, we measured the rate of the degradation of chromatin DNA in engulfed apoptotic cells.
 We found that, unlike a previous report that concluded that the NUC-1 endonuclease acts in cells undergoing programmed cell death to generate chromatin DNA fragments (Wu et al., 2000), NUC-1 acts in engulfing cells, in the phagosomal lumen to degrade chromatin DNA of engulfed apoptotic cells (Pickett J., Auld N., Lucas, L., Pena-Ramos O., and Zhou, Z., unpublished results).
 During the above study, we established HIS-72::mCherry as a reporter for chromatin DNA.
 Histone b H3.3, together with other histones and the DNA wrapping around them, form the nucleosome, the fundamental subunit of the chromatin.
 In Z-section images, inside the phagosomal lumen, the HIS-72::mCherry signal appears as a condensed red disc, outlining the nucleus of the engulfed apoptotic cell.
 We observed that in the wild-type embryos, the degradation of the apoptotic cell-chromatin DNA inside the phagosomal lumen allowed the reduction of the size of the mCherry+ disc over time (Figure 14A and D).
 Within 60 min after the formation of a phagosome, the average diameter of the mCherry+ disc reduces to 49% of the 0 min value (Figure 14E).
 On the contrary, in the nuc-1 mutant embryos, the diameter of the mCherry+ disc remains the same over the entire period of time-lapse observation (> 80 min) (Pickett J., Auld N., Lucas, L., Pena-Ramos O., and Zhou, Z., unpublished observation), indicating the lack of degradation of chromatin DNA when NUC-1 activity is absent.

 ![Figure 14.](https://cdn.elifesciences.org/articles/72466/elife-72466-fig14-v3.jpg)

-**Figure 14.:** (A–C) Time-lapse imaging series monitoring the shrinkage of the apoptotic cell nucleus inside a C1, C2, or C3 phagosome (white arrowhead in DIC images) in three different strains expressing P. Apoptotic cell nuclei are labeled with HIS-72::mCherry (open white arrows).
+**Figure 14.:** (A–C) Time-lapse imaging series monitoring the shrinkage of the apoptotic cell nucleus inside a C1, C2, or C3 phagosome (white arrowhead in DIC images) in three different strains expressing Phis-72 his-72::mCherry.
+Apoptotic cell nuclei are labeled with HIS-72::mCherry (open white arrows).
 ‘0 min’ is when a phagosome is just sealed.
-Scale bars are 2 µm. (his-72 his-72::mCherryD) The ratio of the nuclear diameter of a phagosome (Y-axis) at labeled time points compared to that of the ‘0 min’ diameter (in the 3 min interval) (X-axis).
+Scale bars are 2 µm.
+(D) The ratio of the nuclear diameter of a phagosome (Y-axis) at labeled time points compared to that of the ‘0 min’ diameter (in the 3 min interval) (X-axis).
 ‘0 min’ indicates the moment when a phagosome is just sealed.
 The data of the wild-type, cup-5 (n3265), and atg-7 (bp411) are from Figure 1(A–C), respectively.
 (Figure 14—source data 1).
 (E) Histogram depicting the distribution of the ratio of nuclear diameters measured at 60min-post phagosome formation.
 In wild-type, cup-5 (n3265), and atg-7 (bp411) mutant strains, 9, 9, and 12 engulfed apoptotic cells were scored.
-(Figure 14—source data 2).Figure 14—source data 1.Figure 14D.Figure 14—source data 2.Figure 14E.
+(Figure 14—source data 2).

 We observed that, as predicted for a mutant severely defective in lysosomal biogenesis and functions, in cup-5(n3264) mutant embryos, within 60 min post phagosome formation, the average diameter of the mCherry+ disc remains at 89% of the 0 min-value (Figure 14B and E).
 In comparison, in atg-7(bp411) mutant embryos, that value is reduced to 66% of the 0 min-value; in addition, the diameters of the mCherry+ discs in 25% of the phagosomes are >80% of the 0 min-value.
 These results indicate that in atg-7 mutants, there is a defect in the digestion of chromatin DNA, yet this defect is relatively moderate.